nestjs/docs.nestjs.com/content/recipes/prisma.md

 While Prisma is a _toolkit_ that contains _multiple_ tools, the focus of this guide will be on using [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client).
 Prisma Client is an auto-generated and type-safe query builder that lets you read and write data in your database.

 > **Note** If you want to get a quick overview of how Prisma works, you can follow the [Quickstart](https://www.prisma.io/docs/getting-started/quickstart) or read the [Introduction](https://www.prisma.io/docs/understand-prisma/introduction) in the [documentation](https://www.prisma.io/docs/).
+There also is a great [`nestjs-prisma-starter`](https://github.com/fivethree-team/nestjs-prisma-starter) project available if you want to get started using NestJS with Prisma in production.

 #### Getting started